faraa2m/amazonclone/README.md

 	4) bcrypt-nodejs -- Native JS implementation of BCrypt for Node.
 	5) body-parser -- to get info from post route
 	6) ejs, ejs-mate -- to display views dynamically
+  7) express-flash -- to display success/error messages
+  8) express-session, cookie-parser -- to use session variable